Film Students

 Including(full list of classes available here)

--FS101: Introduction to Film Studies (mutliple sections offered) Summer and Fall 2024
+-FS101: Introduction to Film Studies (mutliple sections offered) Spring and Summer 2025

--FS105: Introduction to Television Studies (contact Aleah Kiley: jkiley@pipeline.sbcc.edu) Fall 2024
+-FS105: Introduction to Television Studies (contact Aleah Kiley: jkiley@pipeline.sbcc.edu) Spring 2025

 -FS111: Contemporary World Cinema

--FS116: Gender and Sexuality in Film (contact Nicole Strobel for hybrid: nstrobel@pipeline.sbcc.edu) Fall 2024
+-FS116: Gender and Sexuality in Film (contact Nicole Strobel for hybrid: nstrobel@pipeline.sbcc.edu) Spring 2025

 Film and media are ever-present in our world today in various formats, whether in film theaters, on television screens, on handheld devices, or online.
 Film and Media Studies explores the theory, criticism and history of motion pictures and of continually evolving media platforms that shape and influence our everyday lives.